Why Is My Baby Itchy?– Itchy Baby Co.

 • the skin doesn’t have natural fats to help keep moisture in

-How can we reduce the eczema itch?
+How can we manage the eczema itch?

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.